oracle/graal/substratevm/LayeredNativeImage.md

     - config compatibility: GC config, etc.
     - access compatibility: no additional unsafe and field accesses are allowed

+### Limitations

+- Layers are platform dependent.
+A layer created with `--layer-create` on a specific OS/architecture cannot be loaded by `--layer-use` on a different OS/architecture.
+- Each layer can only depend on a previous layer.
+We explicitly make it impossible to depend on more than one layer to avoid any potential issues that can stem from _multiple inheritance_.
+- A shared layer is using the _.so_ extension to conform with the standard OS loader restrictions.
+However, it is not a standard shared library file, and it cannot be used with other applications.

 ## Packaging Layers

 At build time a shared layer is stored in a layer archive that contains the following artifacts: